Mae Klong Dam

 The barrage is a steel-reinforced concrete structure, 150 metres long and 14 metres high, with eight 12.5-by-7.5-metre radial gates.
 It regulates the flow of the river, while a network of irrigation canals provides water for agriculture over an area of 2621000 rai in six provinces, diverts water to the Tha Chin River, and supplies water for the Metropolitan Waterworks Authority's Maha Sawat Water Treatment Plant, which provides the Thonburi (western) side of Bangkok with running water.
 A small hydroelectric power plant with two 6-megawatt generators was built in 2006.
-The dam is jointly operated the Royal Irrigation Department and the Electricity Generating Authority of Thailand.
+The dam is jointly operated by the Royal Irrigation Department and the Electricity Generating Authority of Thailand.

 Mae Klong Dam produced 33.32 GWh in 2014.
 The targeted annual supply was set at 74 GWh, and experiments have demonstrated that the dam is capable of producing up to 124.39 GWh.